 How can physiotherapy services at EarlyEd be funded?

 Physiotherapy services can be funded using your child’s NDIS package under Improved Daily Living Skills (Therapy Supports, Assistive Technology or Home Modifications).
 Alternatively, if you are not eligible for NDIS funding, our services can be funded by a range of other funding options including Medicare, private health insurance, HCWA/Better Start or private funding.

 What kinds of specialised physiotherapy services does EarlyEd offer?

 Physiotherapists at Early Ed have specialist skills in developmental delays and disability.
 They determine if a baby or child has a delay in gross motor development and what the contributing factors are.
 They have expertise in a range of genetic conditions that affect global development.
 Physiotherapists work collaboratively with doctors, other therapy disciplines (occupational therapists, speech pathologists), specialist educators, teachers, and day care/preschool staff to help children achieve their potential.
 Early Ed staff have expertise with equipment prescription for children with disability, including standing frames, walking frames and supported seating.

 Why would I use Physiotherapy services?

-Physiotherapy can help your child if you are concerned their motor development may be delayed.
+Physiotherapy can help your child if you are concerned that their motor development may be delayed and/or if they have a diagnosed disability.
 Early intervention is important for your child to learn to move well from the beginning.
 This will mean they continue the development of normal movement patterns and prevent structural problems.